 Let’s Wrap Up

 Hopefully, you now have a clear picture of the importance of monitoring the right Devops metrics and KPIs.
-As a CTO/CIO, you should use DevOps metrics and KPIs we have mentioned above to evaluate the efficiency of your DevOps process.
+As a CTO/CIO, you should use DevOps success metrics and KPIs we have mentioned above to evaluate the efficiency of your DevOps process.
 In turn, those metrics will help you to promptly detect and deal with any issues that might occur.
 There are many DevOps KPIs out there, but as long as you follow the ones we’ve mentioned in this article, your DevOps process should be just fine.

 In case you are feeling overwhelmed after reading this article, but you still want to increase efficiency, decrease time to market and lower your IT costs, feel free to contact us at ClickIT, and our DevOps team will help you in no time!